Want a session for your class with a librarian to go over information literacy at SUNY Sullivan?

 You can see the dates and times already reserved on the calendar below.

 Here are some downloadable resources for use in your class.
-Feel free to use them as you see fit or you can request instruction below to have a librarian present these topics to your class.
+Feel free to use them as you see fit.

-The purpose of the library’s Course Reserves is to allow our students access to course materials they may not otherwise have access to.
-The Course Reserves are located in the Circulation area, to the right of the entrance to the library.
+The purpose of the library’s Course Reserve process is to allow our students access to course materials they may not otherwise have access to.

 Instructors can add course materials to the Course Reserves.
 Reserve material is loaned to students for up to three hours, library use only.
 Despite the library’s best efforts, not every text, for every course, can be found on Reserve.